DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * Businesses want people with skills (duh!)

 Why  code?
-* One of the skills businesses want (not the only one)
+* One of the skills businesses value (not the only one)

 Why Python?
 * High-level language (simpler than C, C++, Java, etc)